-Telling Story through visual media, particularly photography, has become a popular way to introduce the invisible reality of happenings, which may be a chilling story or pleasurable moment of mankind—witnessing incidents and side by side feelings of the truth is not cliches.
-However, conflicts with my own feelings on images for witnessing anything to bring them to the light for the common good have rejuvenated my purpose.
-Day by day, human lives have come to the core of virtually every crisis.
-A photographer is often compelled, knowingly, or unknowingly, to step into all such circumstances without involving any sides.
-There is no alternative other than being a spectator and capturing a fraction of time in graphic mechanics for photographers to introduce to the broader audience.
+Storytelling using visual media, particularly photography, has become a popular approach to exposing events’ unseen truth.
+It may be a frightening narrative or a joyful moment in human history, but it is not cliched.
+Conflicts with my personal feelings about pictures for seeing anything in order to bring them to light for the common good have rejuvenated my purpose.
+Human life has become the core cause of almost every crisis on a daily basis.
+A photographer is often compelled, deliberately or unknowingly, to enter all of these situations without taking any side.
+There is no other option but to watch and capture a portion of time in graphic mechanics for photographers to expose to a larger audience.

 Anil Ranjit, a photographer and visual storyteller believes that it should be told when a narrative is ready.
 He is based mostly in Washington, DC, while his hometown is Kathmandu, Nepal.
 He received his Master’s degree from the Corcoran School of Art and Design and spent a year at Pathshala, the South Asian Institute of Photography (Pathshala South Asian Media Institute).
 His work has been published in Nepal and the United States.
 He received an honorable mention in the 2018 International Photographic Awards and a consolation award in a photography competition in Nepal.